nvda-es/num2words_nvda/readme.md

 * Real time mode: as long as NVDA is talking and there's a text containing numbers anywhere in it, the conversion will display its result and be transmitted by speech.
 This applies to any speech synthesizer you use.
 * Manual mode: you can write numbers or text, and/or numbers at the same time, interacting through a dialog box to do so.
 The dialog has:
+	* A checkbox to convert to ordinal.
+	* If the ordinal box is not checked, a combo box will appear to choose the conversion mode.
+There are four conversion modes and they are as follows:
+		* Ordinal
+		* Ordinal number
+		* Year
+		* Currency
 	* An input box to write your entry.
 	* A convert button.
 By pressing this button, you will be shown a message box with the final result.
 	* A cancel button: Exits the conversion dialog.